 c.
 The faculty member refused to report any grade for the individual student.

 d.
-The grade reflects arbitrary or capricious, threatening, abusive, exploitive or similar personal, improper conduct towards the individual student.
+The grade reflects arbitrary or capricious threatening, abusive, exploitative, or similar personal improper conduct toward the student.

 4.2 Parameters for Student Grade Appeal

 a.
-It is the student’s responsibility to demonstrate the final course grade is improper based on one of the criteria listed above under “grade appeal.”
+It is the student’s responsibility to demonstrate the final course grade is improper based on one of the criteria listed above under Section 4.1.
 The authority of all those involved in the appeals process is very specific and limited to the conditions included in the above definition.
-It is outside the purview of such persons to tell a faculty member he or she has graded an exam or assignment too harshly; or that his or her standards are too high; or that particular assignments are unreasonable.
+It is outside the purview of such persons to tell a faculty member that they have graded an exam or assignment too harshly; or that the faculty member’s standards are too high; or that particular assignments are unreasonable.
 These are issues of professional judgment and if consistent with University policies fall within the prerogative of the faculty member.

 4.3 Procedure for Grade Appeals

 a.
-All parties are encouraged to work towards a resolution that ensures high academic standards and performance, fairness and academic freedom.
+All parties are encouraged to work toward a resolution that ensures high academic standards and performance, fairness, and academic freedom.
 Two phases guide the overall outcome of the process.

 b.
 The Initial Phase is less formal and involves the initial contact and attempts to resolve the situation at a departmental level.
 The Second Phase is more formal and begins at the college level.